 The states have taken initiatives to boost cold water fisheries with financial aid for the construction of fish farms and the acquisition of supplies to meet the demand of fish with essential inputs.
 The fish species most frequently farmed in cold water fisheries include mahseer, brown trout, and rainbow trout (Sehgal, 1999).
 However lack of market access, insufficient technical know-how and inadequate infrastructure have hindered the growth of cold-water fisheries in these areas.
 The northern and northeastern parts of India is native for many cold-water fisheries (Dash et. al, 2023).
 These fisheries sustain wide range of fish species that are acclimated to cooler water temperatures.
 There are 19 significant rivers drain the Himalayas; the Indus and Brahmaputra are the longest, with a mountain catchment area of roughly 160000 km2 (Singh, 2015).
-The riverine system in Indus system and the catchment area is around 110000 km2 travel across extensive valleys before emerging from the mountains.
+The riverine system in Indus system and the catchment area is around 110000 km2 and travel across extensive valleys before emerging from the mountains.
 The distribution and abundance of different species of Coldwater fisheries are influenced by several physical, chemical, geochemical, and biological parameters of various water bodies, including water temperature, dissolved oxygen, velocity, turbidity, substratum, trophic status, and food availability.
 The flow velocity of rivers, substratum type, water temperature, and the accessibility of food are responsible for the distribution of fish species (Bandyopadhyay, and Gyawali, 1994).
-In Coldwater aquatic habitat temperatures and oxygen levels in hill streams supports variety of fishes in North-eastern states extensively.
+In Coldwater aquatic habitat temperatures and oxygen levels in hill streams support variety of fishes in the North-eastern states extensively.
 Among them, a few species are known for their use in sports as ornamental fish, and the majority is known as food fish.
-Coldwater fisheries play a significant role in India's fisheries industry which has large scope for expansion for exclusive economic growth highlighted global warming issues on changing pattern of biodiversity and impact on fish production system.
+Coldwater fisheries play a significant role in India's fisheries industry which has large scope for expansion for exclusive economic growth highlighting global warming issues on changing pattern of biodiversity and impact on fish production system.
 (Sharma, 2023).
 The major obstacles in the rapid development and expansion of cold-water fish production is totally dependent on suitable food, sport and ornamental value extending from north western to mountainous region covering various states of India, viz., Jammu and Kashmir, Himachal Pradesh, Uttaranchal, Sikkim, Arunachal Pradesh, Nagaland, Manipur, Mizoram, Tripura, Meghalaya and hills of Assam and West Bengal.

 Cold water Ecosystem Diversity: